 Element Management Plan Controls Areas susceptible to erosion must be protected by installing the necessary temporary and/or permanent drainage works as soon as possible and by taking other measures necessary to prevent surface water from being concentrated in streams and from scouring slopes, banks or other areas.
 Any tunnels or erosion channels developed during the construction period of during the vegetation establishment period shall be backfilled and compacted, and the areas restored to a proper condition.
 Appropriate anti-erosion material/methods shall be used to suppress dust and erosion.
 The application rate shall conform to the manufacturer's recommendations.
 The material used shall be of such quality that grass seeds may germinate and not prohibit growth.
+The following erosion control methods can be considered where required

+Element Management Plan

+and appropriate:

+■ Brushcut packing

+Mulch or chip cover

+Straw Stabilisation

+Watering

+Planting/sodding

+Hand seeding/sowing

+Hydroseeding

+Retaining walls

+Soil binders and anti-erosion compounds

+Log/pole fencing

-The following erosion control methods can be considered where required and appropriate: Brushcut packing Mulch or chip cover Straw Stabilisation ✤ Watering Planting/sodding Hand seeding/sowing Hvdroseeding ✤ Retaining walls Soil binders and anti-erosion compounds Log/pole fencing These erosion control measures, including stormwater drainage systems, should ideally be installed soon after the commencement of construction activities. • Installed erosion control measures will be appropriate to site conditions to handle a one-in-two-year storm event for temporary structures, and a one-in-fifty year storm event for permanent structures which provide ongoing sediment control after a site has been rehabilitated. • Contingency plans will be in place for extreme storm events.
-Blocking of stormwater drainage systems must be prevented and storm water must be managed to prevent soil erosion. • Natural stormwater run-off, which is not polluted by the site operations, must be diverted around spoil dumps and soil stockpiles. • Where stormwater has accumulated in the working area and needs to be pumped out, it must be disposed of into the nearest stream or river in such a way that erosion does not
+These erosion control measures, including stormwater drainage systems, should ideally be installed soon after the commencement of construction activities.

+Installed erosion control measures will be appropriate to site conditions to handle a one-in-two-year storm event for temporary structures, and a one-in-fifty year storm event for permanent structures which provide ongoing sediment control after a site has been rehabilitated.

+Contingency plans will be in place for extreme storm events.

+Blocking of stormwater drainage systems must be prevented and storm water must be managed to prevent soil erosion.

+Natural stormwater run-off, which is not polluted by the site operations, must be diverted around spoil dumps and soil stockpiles.

-Element Management Plan occur along the course of its passage.
-Alternatively, holding dams and/or soak-away areas must be investigated.
-No stormwater must be allowed to enter drainage installations (i.e. installations for the reception, conveyance, storage or treatment of sewage. • Maintain soil erosion structures such as stone pitching, gabions, etc to enable effectiveness. • Site activities will take overall recognition of the importance of measures to avoid and reduce erosion by phasing the work program to minimise land disturbance in the planning and design stage, by keeping the areas of land cleared to a minimum, and by ensuring that the period of time for which areas remain cleared are kept to a minimum. • All cleared areas will be promptly rehabilitated and in accordance with specific instructions from the Site Manager. • Soil must be exposed for the minimum time possible once cleared of invasive vegetation.
-The timing of clearing and grubbing must be co-ordinated as much as possible to avoid prolonged exposure of soils to wind and water erosion. • Stockpiled topsoil must be either vegetated with indigenous grasses or covered with a suitable fabric to prevent erosion and invasion by weeds. • Where feasible, only light equipment may be used for transport and delivery of construction material in areas of unstable soils, in areas where no erosion is evident.
+Where stormwater has accumulated in the working area and needs to be pumped out, it must be disposed of into the nearest stream or river in such a way that erosion does not occur along the course of its passage.
+Alternatively, holding dams and/or soak away areas must be investigated.

+No stormwater must be allowed to enter drainage installations (i.e. installations for the reception, conveyance, storage or treatment of sewage.

+Maintain soil erosion structures such as stone pitching, gabions, etc to

+Element Management Plan Element enable effectiveness.
+Site activities will take overall recognition of the importance of measures to avoid and reduce erosion by phasing the work program to minimise land disturbance in the planning and design stage, by keeping the areas of land cleared to a minimum, and by ensuring that the period of time for which areas remain cleared are kept to a minimum.
+All cleared areas will be rehabilitated at the end of land use and in accordance with specific instructions from the Site Director.
+Soil must be exposed for the minimum time possible once cleared of invasive vegetation.
+The timing of clearing and grubbing must be coordinated as much as possible to avoid prolonged exposure of soils to wind and water erosion.
+Stockpiled topsoil must be either vegetated with indigenous grasses or covered with a suitable fabric to prevent erosion and invasion by weeds.
+Where possible, only light equipment may be used for transport and delivery of construction material in areas of unstable soils, in areas where delivery of construction material in areas of unstable soils, in areas where no erosion is evident.

-4.18.
+4.17.
 Environmental Specification: (Solid) Waste Management